 Sunday: 13:00 - 17:00

 The Province of Arezzo is one of the world's capitals of Gold, according to Living a gold passion in Arezzo and environs.
 Over 1,100 companies are using old, and artisans have found a home here.
 Follow the link to see the techniques.
-You can also access a Craftsmanship Itineraries Map for Arezzo Province.

 The Hotel L'Aretino is near the train station, if you're like me and want to hop off the train, dump your bags at a hotel that gets good reviews from folks who've stayed there, and explore the city.
 It's on a pedestrian street and offers free wi-fi.